tq5124/autorunForWindow/README.md

         * name
             * only used in readValue
         * sysBit
-            * read 32bit or 64bit registry (designed for [window registry redirection](http://msdn.microsoft.com/en-us/library/windows/desktop/aa384232(v=vs.85).aspx)), used only in readKeys
+            * firstly designed for [window registry redirection](http://msdn.microsoft.com/en-us/library/windows/desktop/aa384232(v=vs.85).aspx), because I try to run a 32bit python in window 64.
+Now this arg has been **abandoned**!
 * py/lib/filespy
     * getFileProperties(path)
         * give the path and return a dict of file informations